 Both are quiet motors, but footfall impact travels through hard floors more than carpet.
 A thin exercise mat under the machine reduces this significantly and protects your floor.

-Either way, both beat any full-size treadmill for apartments โ they fold flat, stay quiet, and actually get used.
+Either way, both beat any full-size treadmill for apartments β they fold flat, stay quiet, and actually get used.
+Once you've found your cardio fit, rounding out your setup with compact home gym equipment under $200 keeps the whole space functional without the clutter.